A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Option 3 – Side by Side ATV

-Although payload and performance tend to be comparable to the 6×6 quads, side-by-side ATVs provide improved driver/passenger protection and in many cases, a larger load-bed.
-They are more common than the 3 axle quad bike ATVs and are used widely in the agriculture, outdoor sports and construction sectors.
+Although payload and performance tend to be comparable to the 6×6 quads, side-by-side ATVs provide improved driver/passenger protection and in many cases, a larger load bed.
+They are more common than the 3-axle quad bike ATVs and are used widely in the agriculture, outdoor sports and construction sectors.
 As with quad bike ATVs, the large volumes and supporting ecosystem of manufacturers and integrators work in our favour.
 Manufacturers include PolarisBobcatYamahaJohn DeereHonda and Tracker.
 Sizes and capacities vary with some focussing on load bed space and others replacing that with seating, long and short wheelbase variants are commonplace with most of the manufacturers.

 As defence customers have refined requirements, these civilian-derived models have been increasingly modified, with Polaris and John Deere appearing to dominate the market.
-In order to allow internal carriage, demountable rollover protection has replaced enclosed cabs.
+To allow internal carriage, demountable rollover protection has replaced enclosed cabs.
 The John Deere Gator family have been adapted by International Automated Systems for defence markets and called the Mach 2 and Mach 2XL, the latter having a stretched load-bed.
 Both have diesel engines and a maximum speed of 50kph.
 The fuel tank holds 26 litres and they have a maximum weight of just over 1,500kg, with a payload of 530kg.

 Polaris makes a similar model with demountable rollover protection, the MRZR Alpha 2 and 4.
 This is quite an advanced design with exportable power, and sling load attachment points and is available in two and four-seat models.
 The two-seat model has a rear bed payload of 272kg.
 Both have a range of approximately 360km.